mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 For document-based apps, *SwiftUI* provides a *DocumentGroup* scene that automatically handles the navigation through files.

 #### Lazy stacks
 One thing that I don't like about *SwiftUI* stacks is the eager initialization.
 Whenever you have ten or thousand views in a stack, *SwiftUI* tries to create them immediately.
 Fortunately, it is changed today.
-The new version of the *SwiftUI* framework provides us *LazyHStack* and *LazyVStack* that creates its children only when needed.
+The new version of the *SwiftUI* framework provides us *LazyHStack* and *LazyVStack* which create its children only when needed.

 ```swift
 import SwiftUI